allusive-dev/compfy/README.md

 ## Documentation can be found in the Wiki tab above.

-The docs were moved back to Github Wiki because the documentation framework I was using is actually pretty slow and unoptimized so for now things are back to the way they were.

 Can't find what you need in the wiki or have an problem?
 Open an Issue.

 ## Installation